szabgab/codeandtalk.com/README.md

 * Add Facebook image code to video pages
 * Improve the UI of the web site, look at what pyvideo has nice.
-* Link from event to other events in the series.

-* Another potential use of the data: Help conference and meetup organizers find potential speakers.
-* List people by location (city, state, country)
-* List people by subjects (tags for which they spoke)

 * Add "language" field to the videos and allow the user to filter the results to selected language(s).
 (There are talk in French, German, Spanish, etc.)

-* Include the number of videos in the https://codeandtalk.com/people list
 * Create list of people with 0 in everything bin/people.py
 * List of people who only have their name in the file
 * List of people missing twitter/github

 * Include screencasts and other non-conference videos.
 * Include a picture of each person?